GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 ![](./runtime_diagrams/login_runtime.png){#id .class width=100% height=100%}\

-In this runtime diagrams we see the login process for an already registered user.
-The login credentials are sent from the MobileApp to the RequestDispatcher which forward the request to the LoginManager which check the ID-password couple against the Model.
+In this runtime diagrams we see the login process for an already registered user point of view.
+The login credentials are sent from the MobileApp to the RequestDispatcher which forwards the request to the LoginManager which checks the ID-password couple against the Model.
 In case of wrong credentials an error is sent back to the application.
 If credentials are correct then a token is generated, associated to the user and sent back to the MobileApp.
-This token will remain in the cache of the application and will e used to send future messages to the server without the need of further authentications.
+This token will remain in the cache of the application and will be used to send future messages to the server without the need of further authentications.

 ### User books a car

 ![](./runtime_diagrams/booking_runtime.png){#id .class width=100% height=100%}\

-In this diagram a car booking process is shown.
+In this diagram the car booking process is shown.
 The car search request is sent, via RequestDispatcher, form the MobileApp to the BookingManager which, retrieving datas from the Model and from GoogleMaps, builds a response for the MobileApp.
 The MobileApp uses the response to show a view of the city map with cars inside the requested area.
 When the car is selected informations are sent in the same way to the BookingManager which checks if the car is in fact available, if it is then the car status is changed and the new Booking instance is generated.

 ### User starts a ride

 ![](./runtime_diagrams/ride_start_runtime.png){#id .class width=100% height=100%}\

-This diagram show the starting of a ride from the moment in which the user unlocks the car door to the moment the ride instance is generated and the car status is updated.
+This diagram show the beginning of a ride from the moment in which the user unlocks the car door to the moment the ride instance is generated and the car status is updated.
 In between are described all processes concerning control of timeouts after the user unlocks the car and check-in process.
-Is voluntary omitted the case of passengers check-in since it works the same way as the driver check-in and is not the central point of the diagram.
+It is voluntary omitted the case of passengers check-in since it works the same way as the driver check-in and is not the central point of the diagram.
-Due to it's length it is not explained here step by step, but it's rather self explanatory.

 ### User uses the navigator with money saving option